-As of October 2012, McGill’s formerly paper-based graduate application process has been replaced with a more convenient electronic version.
-For detailed instructions on how to apply and how to upload required supporting documents in the new version, please see: http://www.mcgill.ca/gradapplicants/apply/prepare.
+For detailed instructions on how to apply and how to upload required supporting documents, please see: https://www.mcgill.ca/gradapplicants/how-apply.

 Applicants are encouraged to contact potential supervisors to determine their availability ahead of time.